 There's a reason why picture books are popular with young children.
 Pictures are more meaningful to them than words.
 You can harness the power of pictures with these techniques::

 - Draw pictures.
 You don't have to be a talented artist to jazz up your letters with some drawings.
 Almost anyone can draw a flower, a cat or dog, a stick figure, or a house.
 If you're truly hopeless as an artist, trace or copy the image you want.

-- Use stamps.
-Stick a few stamps on your letter, and include the others in the envelope.
+- Use decorative stamps.
+Stick a few decorative stamps on your letter, and include the others in the envelope.
+Children love stamps!

 - Decorate the envelope.
-Curly Grandma says an embellished envelope really makes a letter special.
-She advises letter writers to stay clear of the areas around the stamp and the address, but to feel free to add drawings and cheery greetings to the rest of the envelope.
+An embellished envelope really makes a letter special.
+Letter writers should stay clear of the areas around the stamp and the address, but to feel free to add drawings and cheery greetings to the rest of the envelope.

 - Add photographs.
 Create you own stationery by adding photographs or clip art to plain computer paper.
 You can also tuck in a photograph or two.

 - Use cut-out pictures.
 If you have been somewhere interesting, cut a picture out of a brochure or send a picture postcard.
 Many grandparents enjoy sending picture postcards even when they are not traveling.
 Check out the picture postcard racks in your own town, or buy them at the museum or card shop.

 - Communicate in code.
 Most codes are actually ciphers, strictly speaking.
 But no matter what you call them, using them will thrill a certain type of grandchild.
 Learn about six kinds of codes and ciphers that are suitable for grandparents and grandchildren to use.